-Meaning: you can’t keep your mouth shut (lit. “you’re not able to keep a chickpea in your mouth.
+Meaning: you can’t keep your mouth shut (lit. “you’re not able to keep a chickpea in your mouth”)

-This is what happens when someone is not able to… keep the water in his mouth!
+You’ll hear this Italian idiom when you haven’t, well, kept the water in your mouth!
 Was it really that difficult to swallow a tiny chickpea and keep that bit of information to yourself?
-Why did you let it out?!?
+Why did you let it out?!
+The questions are endless.

-“Don’t tell him anything, he’s not able to keep his mouth shut"
+- English: “Don’t tell him anything, he’s not able to keep his mouth shut.”

 6. Pietro torna indietro

-Meaning: please return this thing to me (lit. “its name is Pietro and it has to come back.
+Meaning: please return this thing to me (lit. “its name is Pietro and it has to come back”)

 7. Non avere peli sulla lingua

-This idiom isn’t used to describe someone who’s particularly attentive to oral hygiene.
-No, nothing to do with that.
-People without hair on their tongue are not afraid to be too honest, even if they run the risk of offending someone — their mouth doesn’t have a filter for their thoughts, so to speak.
+No, this Italian idiom isn’t used to describe someone who’s particularly attentive to oral hygiene.
+People “without hair on their tongue” are not afraid to be honest, even if they run the risk of offending someone — their mouth doesn’t have a filter for their thoughts, so to speak.

-Similarly, we also say non le manda a dire (lit. he doesn’t send someone else to say things on his behalf).
+Similarly, Italians also say non le manda a dire (lit. “he doesn’t send someone else to say things on his behalf”).

 8. Chiodo scaccia chiodo

-If you ever break up with someone and ask for advice from an Italian mamma or nonna (and believe me, Italian mums and grandmas are always the wisest), this is what you get: “Chiodo scaccia chiodo!”
+If you ever break up with someone and ask for advice from a wise Italian nonna, you’ll hear a phrase that goes like this: “Chiodo scaccia chiodo!”

-In other words: You’ll forget about this (rusty, nasty, bad) nail, because very soon a new shiny one will replace it!
-This encouragement is normally used in painful love affairs.
+In other words: You’ll forget about this nasty, rusty nail because very soon a new shiny one will replace it!
+This encouragement is normally used for painful love affairs.
 But as far as Italian idioms go, this one is pretty versatile.
-It can be leveled at anybody who’s trying to come to terms with something (a job, a friend who’s not calling back, a fight).
+It can be leveled at anybody who’s trying to come to terms with something difficult (a job, a fight, a friend who still hasn’t returned that book).

 9. Avere un diavolo per capello

-Is there anything that better describes the look and the mood of someone furious?
-This person is not simply as angry as a demon, nor does this person simply have one demon sitting on his shoulder.
-No, nothing like that.
-To explain this amount of rage, one must involve a horde of nasty demons ready to whisper bad advice and evil things into your ears.
-How many?
+Is there anything better to describe the look and mood of someone so furious?
+This person is not simply as angry as a demon, nor do they simply have one sitting on their shoulder.
+To explain this amount of rage, why not involve a whole horde of nasty demons ready to whisper bad advice and evil things into your ears?
+How many, you ask?
 As many as you have hairs on your head!

-And now, imagine the scene and tell me if you can find a better expression!
+Now imagine the scene, and tell us if you can find a better expression!

 10. Da che pulpito viene la predica!

-Religion, as you probably know, is a big deal in Italy; my grandma still tells me stories about being terrified by Sunday sermons.
+Religion, as you might know, is a big deal in Italy — people from older generations still tell stories about being terrified by Sunday sermons.
 Why?
-Back in the day, it was very common for priests to exposed their parishioners’ sins during the omelia from the pulpit.
-They didn’t say names and surnames — the secret of confession was "safe" — but they certainly knew how to make it clear who they were talking about.
+Back in the day, it was very common for priests to expose their parishioners’ sins during the omelia from the pulpit.
+They didn’t name any names — the secret of confession is “safe,” after all — but they certainly knew how to make it clear who they were talking about.

-This expression carries a truckload of emotional baggage and it’s one of the worst things you can say to describe a hypocritical person.
-Is that rich and greedy man saying that poverty in the world is a huge problem, and yet does nothing to ease the woes of the poor?
-Look from which pulpit this sermon is coming!
+This Italian expression carries a truckload of emotional baggage and it’s one of the worst things you can say to describe a hypocritical person.
+A rich and greedy man laments that poverty is a huge global issue, and yet does nothing to ease the woes of the poor?
+Look from which pulpit this sermon comes from!

-"You think I should eat more healthily?!
-Look who’s talking!
+- English: “You think I should eat more healthily?!
+Look who’s talking!”

 11. È il mio cavallo di battaglia

-This phrase is used to indicate someone’s forte (another Italian word, yeah!), and can be said in every context.
-If you’re not into horses, you could also use punta di diamante (the sharp end of the diamond).
+This Italian idiom is used to indicate someone’s forte (another Italian word!), and can be said in every context.
+If you’re not into horses, there’s another Italian expression you can use: punta di diamante (literally: “the sharp end of the diamond”).